grittypuffy/civicsphere/docs/docs/roadmap.md

 ---
+title: Roadmap - CivicSphere
+description: Roadmap for CivicSphere
 outline: deep
 ---

 # Roadmap

-We aim to develop CivicSphere with the objectives framed in [documentation](/documentation).
+We aim to develop CivicSphere with the objectives framed in [philosophy](/philosophy).
 Currently, our roadmap is tailored with our philosophy of inclusion and accessibility in mind.

 ## Enhance Accessibility